 Synopsis: This issue starts “one year later.”
 We see a terrible storm that destroys a large laboratory and sends this new “Aquaman” into the sea.
 “Aquaman” hears a voice in his head asking what his name is.
-“Aquaman” says his name is Arthur Curry.
+“Aquaman,” says his name is Arthur Curry.
 The voice tells Arthur that he is needed and to come quickly.
 Arthur arrives at a scene of a battle between these smaller green creatures a giant shark-man.

 The voice in Arthur’s head tells him to help Manaue, the King Shark in this battle.
 Reluctantly Arthur joins the fight.
 Arthur and Manaue end up kicking plenty of butt.
 The voice then tells Arthur to bring Manaue with him.
 Arthur swims to where the voice is coming from.
 It turns out the voice is an old man known as the “Dweller in the Depths” (I’m not making this up) and this Dweller is an old man with an octopus head.

 The Dweller gives Arthur an amulet so he can understand the various languages of the seascape.
 The Dweller tells Arthur to go don his “proper raiment” while he tends to Manaue’s wounds.
-Arthur comes out of the cave with his new cloths on.
+Arthur comes out of the cave with his new clothes on.
 He is wearing a Warlord-esque version of Aquaman’s outfit.

 At this point, Arthur tells the Dweller that he is not Aquaman.
 That he is Arthur Joseph Curry.
 Not Aquaman.
 That his dad was a scientist researching marine adaptability and amphibian evolution.
-Arthur was born three month premature and his mother died in child birth.
+Arthur was born three months premature and his mother died in childbirth.
 Arthur’s father used his amphibian serum on Arthur which causes him to grow gills.
 Also, his skin, circulatory system and muscles all changed.
 The side-effect is that Arthur could not survive out of the water for more than 5 minutes.

 After hearing this story, the Dweller babbles about if he has seen the future and can Arthur truly not know himself.
 Can none of it have happened yet?
 The Dweller then tells Arthur of a tale similar about Aquaman who was the son of a creature of the sea and a human man.
 The son discovered his true heritage and became a great warrior and monarch.
-The Dweller tells Arthur that he is here to guide him on his path of his destiny.
+The Dweller tells Arthur that he is here to guide him on the path of his destiny.
 That Arthur must travel with the Dweller and Manaue.